SAHARIPRASAD-2907/The-Toxicity-Prediction-Challenge-II-x2022gmv/README.md

 The generate_descriptors function was used to generate the smile data with descriptors for train and test.

-## The Links for the datasets used for the compitition
+## The Links for the datasets used for the competition

 https://www.kaggle.com/datasets/x2022gmv/toxic-data